Latest posts

 Mao Zedong’s Guerrilla Strategies

-Mao Zedong and the Foundations of Guerrilla Warfare Mao Zedong revolutionized 20th-century insurgency by blending military tactics with political ideology and social mobilization.
-His strategy—especially the idea of People’s War—emphasized class power, protracted struggle, and political-military integration.
-These principles helped the Chinese Communist Party win the Chinese Civil War.
-They later influenced guerrilla movements in
+Mao Zedong and the Foundations of Guerrilla Warfare Mao Zedong reshaped 20th-century insurgency by fusing military tactics with political ideology and social mobilization.
+His doctrine of People’s War emphasized class power, protracted struggle, and the integration of political and military effort.
+These principles carried the Chinese Communist Party (CCP) through the Chinese Civil War and

 The Three Most Influential Thinkers in Counterinsurgency Theory